google/fonts/ofl/kadwa/upstream_info.md

 ## Investigation

 The METADATA.pb for Kadwa has a source block with `repository_url` and `commit` but no `config_yaml` field.
-The upstream repository is `https://github.com/solmatas/Kadwa`, authored by Sol Matas (Huerta Tipográfica).
+The upstream repository is `https://github.com/solmatas/Kadwa`, authored by Sol Matas (HT Fonts).

 The commit hash `ec58500fc2026ed3125a609b8c617b4b0c4bce20` was verified to exist in the cached repository at `upstream_repos/fontc_crater_cache/solmatas/Kadwa/`.
 This is a merge commit ("Merge pull request #3 from davelab6/master — Minor improvements", dated 2015-06-15).